MushuDG/MushuDG/ReadMe.md

 # 💫 About Me:
 I'm working as Computer Network Specialist.
 I am interested in the open-source world and its philosophy, telecommunications techniques, cyber security and new technologies in general.
-I have the chance to develop my skills at EPFL in the PL-MTI unit as an ES telematics technician.<br><br>My objective through my job is to constantly keep myself updated about the IT world.
+I had the chance to develop my skills at EPFL in the PL-MTI unit as an ES telematics technician.<br><br>My objective through my job is to constantly keep myself updated about the IT world.
 This to learn and develop new IT skills.<br><br>✔Rigorous ✔Collaborative ✔Curious ✔Fast learner

 # 💻 Tech Stack: